peacockcarter/magento-filter-payment-methods-on-shipping-address/article.md

                         ...
 ```

-If yes then multi select of countries, Allowed Shipping Countries, would be shown.
+If this value is set to "yes", then a multiselect of countries - "Allowed Shipping Countries" - would be shown on the individual product.

 ```xml
 <config>